Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 ### 2-byte matches

-You might think of the sentence "BE OR NOT TO BE" where you can match the "BE".
+You might think of texts "TO BE OR NOT TO BE" where you can encode the "TO" and the "BE" as a back reference.
 But for those cases often a 3-byte match is better which includes the space as well (if possible).
-2-byte matches are much more common: "THE FIRE BURNS QUITE HOT THOUGH".
+For example the second "TO " (with space) can be encoded.
+2-byte matches are much more common: "THE FIRE BURNS QUITE HOT OVER THERE".
 You won't expect much matches here but if you include the space you can see that the sequence "E " (with space) is used 3 times here.
 This is also true for parts of words.
-You can match "HO" and "TH" as well.
+You can match "HO", "TH" or "ER" as well.

-So in total we have 4 2-byte matches here.
-Encoded as 1.5 bytes each we can at least save 2 bytes in total, which is ok for a random short text.
+So in total we have a bunch of 2-byte matches here.
+Encoded as 1.5 bytes each, we can at least save some bytes, which is ok for a random short text.
+Consider many maps and characters with all their texts and we will already save some kilobytes just with those 2-byte matches.

 Of course with entropy encoding like Huffman we could compress this much better.
 But we want to use it on the Amiga with simple code and good performance!
 There is always a tradeoff and I came up with this compression to allow a fast decompression which is good enough to save a few KBs in total.